tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

 This file reference information and guidelines about how to define/localize the workflow instances of parliamentary documents, for a given Bungeni deployment.

-!+DEVELOPER_ORIENTED(mr, jun-2011) this README is tyo be reworked, as currently oriented more towards the Bungeni developer than to the site administartor of a Bungeni deployment.
+!+DEVELOPER_ORIENTED(mr, jun-2011) this README is to be reworked, as currently oriented more towards the Bungeni developer than to the site administartor of a Bungeni deployment.